f5devcentral/f5-cloudserviceeaplab/README.rst

 .. figure:: _figures/219.png

-You will see status of “retired” status in the response body which means that it’s no longer available in the F5 Cloud Services portal.
+You will see the status of “retired” status in the response body which means that it’s no longer available in the F5 Cloud Services portal.

 .. figure:: _figures/220.png